elmariofredo/Knowledge/index.md

 #### [ Parent References ]

-    Tree structure pattern where each record has parent refenrence like this:
+    Tree structure pattern where each record has parent reference like this:

     ```
     db.categories.insert( { _id: "MongoDB", parent: "Databases" } )